-Getting matched with a baby can take a long time, and after months of paperwork, research, adoption-agency liaisons, and a home study, it can be a challenge to suddenly have to sit back and wait.
+Getting connected with a baby can take a long time, and after months of paperwork, research, adoption-agency liaisons, and a home study, it can be a challenge to suddenly have to sit back and wait.
 Many prospective parents find it hard to wait and can struggle with the blues because they feel like their life is on hold.
 To address this issue, we’ve come up with a list of both fun and productive activities to help with the dreaded waiting time so it can pass more quickly.

 Find a Pediatrician: Use this time wisely to find the perfect pediatrician for your future child.
 Seek recommendations from moms groups, friends, relatives, as well as your own research.
 Set up interviews with your short list to make sure the pediatrician shares your views and is adoption-friendly.